Family life education: Credentialing of family life educators

+Family life educators work in many settings—academia, health care facilities, community programs, human services agencies, corporate employee work-life programs, faith-based organizations and public policy arenas.
 In 1985, the National Council on Family Relations (NCFR) established the first national credential for the profession—the Certified Family Life Educator (CFLE).
 As of 2011, there were approximately 1550 CFLEs in the U.S. and Canada.
 The National Council on Family Relations is the nation's oldest non-profit professional association focused solely on family research, practice and education, and the professional home for the nation's leading family researchers and educators.
 Founded in 1938, NCFR is non-partisan and is the nation's premier source of family research and Family Life Education practice information.